 What the hell have you done?

-His old backpack was around his shoulder and he had changed into the clothes he wore when he first entered boarding school.
+He had changed into the clothes he wore when he entered boarding school - dark cotton jeans and a gray sweatshirt.
+Around his shoulder hung his old backpack, packed with cans and snacks.
 He had been saving up all the food he could store that wouldn't spoil - that was the plan he had made as part of his mission to gain freedom and escape his suffocating life.

 But Natsuo had no clue what to do next - he had no job, no place to stay, no money, and no one to turn to.
-He had no idea what his next steps would be.
+He had no idea what to do next.

 The neighborhood Natsuo stumbled upon was far away from the city center chaos.
 The area was littered with broken buildings and graffiti-covered walls, creating a concrete jungle that almost seemed hostile.
-Only few people wandered the desolate streets, concealing their faces with masks.
+Only a few people wandered the desolate streets.

-The young man soon spotted one abandoned structure that stood out.
-It was a small, two-story house with boarded-up windows and a door with only the top hinges attached.
-He thought he might get shelter there while he decided what he would do next.
+One abandoned structure stood out to him.
+It was a small, two-story house with boarded-up windows, along with a door with only the top hinges attached.
+He figured he could find shelter there while he decided his next step.

 His legs were aching from walking all day, so he made his way to the corner and sat down.
-He leaned against the sturdy wall and closed his eyes, giving himself some time to think.
+He leaned against the wall and closed his eyes, trying to gather his thoughts.

-A grumbling sound rose from his stomach, reminding him that he hadn't eaten anything since that morning after snacking on one bar of chocolate.
-He opened his backpack, pulling out one can of squid he had saved from his school lunch.
+A grumbling sound came from his stomach, reminding him that he hadn't eaten anything since he snacked on a bar of sugary cereal that morning.
+He opened his backpack, pulling out one can of squid he had saved from the school lunch.

-From the shadows, yellow eyes spied at him.
-A black cat jumped down with a soft thud, its ribs clearly visible through its thin coat.
+From the shadows, yellow eyes spied on him - a famished, black cat jumped down with a soft thud.
 The feline sniffed the air and cautiously snuck up on the human, meowing softly and nuzzling its furry body against his sneakers, not seeming to be scared.

 Natsuo sighed.
-He opened the can and gave the limited food he had with the starving animal.
+He opened the can and gave the limited food he had to the starving animal.

 "You might need this more than me," he mumbled as he pushed his bag further away, using it as a pillow to lie on and listening to how the cat feasted on the seafood.

-His eyes widened in surprise when the cat curled up next to him, purring contentedly as it snuggled against his side.
-He ran his fingers through its fur, feeling a bit of comfort when thinking that perhaps he wasn't so alone after all.
+His eyes widened when the cat curled up next to him, purring contentedly as it snuggled against his side.
+He ran his fingers through its thin fur, feeling a bit of comfort when he realized that perhaps he wasn't so alone after all.

 (Elsewhere at the same time)

-Jiro, dressed in black suit, spat on the ground as he took a battle stance.
-He kept his fists tight as he stared down at the cursing man in front of him, who was also clothed in black.
+Jiro, dressed in a black suit, spat on the ground as he took a battle stance.
+He kept his fists tight as he stared down at a cursing man in front of him, who was also clothed in black.

-Around them, the temple grounds were eerie and quiet, guarded by a majestic and silent tower.
-The sky was ablaze with hues of orange and red, giving the graveyard an ethereal glow.
+Around them, the temple grounds were quiet, guarded by a majestic and silent towers.
+The sky was bright with hues of orange and red, casting an almost ethereal looking glow over the graveyard.

-The day was Jiro's parents' funeral.
-The ceremony had ended and his grieving relatives had remained at a social gathering, but the young man had ventured outside to catch a breath of fresh air.
+A funeral was held for Jiro's parents that day.
+The ceremony had ended and grieving relatives had remained at a social gathering, but the young man had ventured outside to get some fresh air.
 The middle-aged couple had passed away two weeks ago in a car accident, but their only child only learned of their deaths recently.

 Jiro was leaner than the older man, but he stood tall with a confident expression on his face.
-His gruff opponent was broad and muscular with a menacing scowl on his face, tattooed fists clenched tightly.
+His gruff opponent was broad and muscular with a menacing scowl on his face, but that didn't phase him.

 He dodged swiftly as the yakuza lunged in, and in one powerful movement, he tackled the grown man and brought him to the ground.

-His heart pounded as blood and adrenaline rushed through his veins - the anger and frustration that had been building up for so long were finally released, flushing him with satisfaction and freedom.
+His heart pounded as blood and adrenaline rushed through his veins - the anger and frustration that had been building up for so long finally burst forth, flushing him with satisfaction and freedom.

 "Fuck you, child!
-I'm going to bury your corpse in the wasteland!" the yakuza cursed, clearly enraged after being defeated by a much younger and smaller challenger.
+I'm burying your corpse in the wasteland!" the yakuza cursed with a red face, visibly furious after being defeated by a much younger and smaller challenger.

-Jiro heard slow steps coming behind him just as he locked his fist and was ready to punch.
+Then, Jiro heard slow steps coming behind him, just as he locked his fist and was ready to punch.

 A man wearing an ornamental robe, resembling a kimono, approached them, but his face was hidden behind the nearby tree's shade.
 The amber light of the sunset only revealed his sharp jawline and piercing eyes.

-"You are quite a fighter," the stranger remarked admiringly.
+"You are quite a fighter," the stranger remarked, with a hint of admiration.

 Jiro let go of the man beneath him, jumped up quickly, and prepared to defend himself if the intruder acted aggressively.

-"People like your spirit are always difficult to find - but when they are found, they can be fruitful in ways they never imagined," the man continued, his voice deep and husky.
+"People like your spirit are always difficult to find - but when they are found, they can be fruitful in ways they never imagined," the man continued, speaking in a deep, husky voice.

 (Later that night)